 During the last half-term of the school year Hilda succeeded, with Nancy’s unfailing support, in keeping everything on an even keel for girls and mistresses alike.
 She was as sunny and gentle as ever, her lessons as rigorous, her office work as meticulous.
 The girls found her unusually lenient towards wrongdoers, but most of them were still so upset at losing Miss Wilson that bad behaviour was not a great problem.
 Her morning and evening prayers in the Hall held an added poignancy, moving many to tears.
 If she saw any girl or mistress in any way upset she would comfort them, and it was noticeable that even more girls than usual wanted to be with her during the two hours she left free for them every evening.

-Those closest to her could see the toll all this was taking as she grew ever thinner.
+Those closest to her could see the toll all this was taking, as she grew ever thinner.
 It was obvious to all that she was finding it difficult to eat, and the dark shadows were testament to the broken nights, but she refused to burden anyone with her grief, despite approaches by Jack, Joey and Madge.
-Only Nancy and Matron had some inkling of all the turmoil going on inside, and their silent support meant much to her.
-Still she kept her own counsel.
+Only Nancy and Matron had some inkling of the turmoil going on inside, and their silent support meant much to her.
+Still, she kept her own counsel.

 Four weeks into the second half of term saw her walking into Frühstück one Friday morning looking so white and ill that Matey promptly walked her out again.
 She sat her down in the study and stood over her as she choked down some coffee and a croissant.
 Then Matey phoned Jack.
 He took one look at Hilda and marched her over to Freudesheim, where he put her to bed and sedated her for twenty-four hours to give her body and spirit some much-needed rest.
 When she came round, he forbade anyone, even Joey, to disturb her.

 The treatment seemed to work, for she returned to school on the Monday morning looking her usual impassive self.
 At the annual School Fête she was as welcoming and gracious as she had always been, and the following day saw her waving off the school coaches with a broad smile.
-After they had all gone, the smile fell away.
+After they had all gone, however, the smile fell away.
 She stared into the abyss.
 Loneliness and emptiness swamped her soul to the exclusion of all else..

 For those of you who have never read any of this story, you might first like to read Lesley’s Tension - an Aside, which you will find in the archives on the board.
 It is only short but sets the scene for this saga of mine. ( I have no idea how to make links, I'm afraid.)
 When I joined the board, that was the first thing I ever read – and, immediately, a whole story dropped into my mind, which was bizarre as I had never written anything in my life before.
 Lesley was kind enough to allow me to appropriate the basic tenet of her story into mine.